packetchaos/navi/README.md

     Navi export -assets

     Navi export -agents -assets -webapp -consec -licensed

+Export into a CSV, but include the ACR and AES of each asset.
+This takes a bit of time.

+    Navi export -lumin

+Export into a CSV via a Tag

+    Navi export -bytag --c "OS" --v "Linux"

+Export into a CSV via a Tag; but exclude a specific Tag.

+    Navi export -bytag --c "OS" --v "Linux" --ec "OS" --ev "AWS"

 ### Delete an Object by an ID
 * scan -      Delete a scan by ID